NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 Due to the rise of collaboration service ecosystems and AI Agents, resource access patterns are shifting from a traditional, single client-server model to complex multi-entity orchestration.
 For example, a network operation and management agent may coordinate specialized sub-agents, such as information collection, situation analysis, assisted decision-making sub-agents; a microservice architecture may include an orchestrator that manages a group of back-end services.
 Under these scenarios, a single user intent often requires the orchestration and collaboration of multiple entities.

-While a single, batch authorization with a comprehensive set of permissions can minimize user interaction and improve experience, it risks granting excessive privileges to entities that only need a subset of permissions for their specific subtasks.
+While a single, batch authorization with a comprehensive set of permissions can minimize user interaction and improve experience, it risks granting excessive privileges to entities that require only a subset of permissions for their specific subtasks.
 Therefore, a critical challenge arises in multi-entity orchestration.
 The core issue is how to request and authorize permissions in a single batch, while securely delegating fine-grained privileges to ensure each entity obtains only the minimum permissions required for its sub-task, thereby balancing efficiency and security.

-While the existing OAuth 2.0 protocal and its extensions provide a foundation for authorization, they still face difficulties in supporting efficient, secure delegation for coordinated tasks:
+While the existing OAuth 2.0 protocal and its extensions provide a foundation for authorization, they  lack native support for efficient, secure delegation for coordinated tasks:

 * OAuth 2.0{{RFC6749}}:  The OAuth 2.0 authorization framework enables a client to obtain limited access to protected resources on behalf of a resource owner.
 However, in a multi-entity collaboration scenario, this requires each entity to independently initiate its own authorization flow.
 This results in multiple user interactions, introducing significant end-to-end latency and severe user fatigue.

 * OAuth 2.0 Token Exchange{{RFC8693}}: Token Exchange defines a delegation mechanism and introduces the may_act claim to authorize an actor to act on behalf of a subject.
-However, this parameter only determines who is authorized to act.
+However, the may_act claim only determines who is authorized to act.
 It does not provide a way to express which specific permissions are being delegated.
 The optional scope claim is coarse-grained and insufficient for fine-grained delegation across multiple entities.

 * OAuth 2.0 Rich Authorization Request (RAR) {{RFC9396}}: RAR introduces a new parameter authorization_details to allow clients to express their fine-grained authorization requirements using the JSON structures.
 Such a parameter allows several fine-grained permissions to be included in a single authorization request, as well as the issued access token.
 However, RAR does not currently specify how these structured permissions can be partitioned and delegated to different actors during a subsequent token exchange.

 In summary, the existing OAuth 2.0 protocal and its extensions lack a mechanism to express, partition, and delegate fine-grained structured permissions across multiple collaborating entities.

 To bridge this gap, this document adds the delegation information directly to the multiple fine-grained permissions in the RAR.
 By extending the authorization_details with a may_act claim, a client can request a comprehensive set of permissions, each of which specify which actor is authorized to delegate.
 The Authorization Server (AS) then responds this request with a batch token, which contains the above permissions and their corresponding delegation constraints.
-When an actor performs a token exchange using the batch token, the AS applies a downscoping strategy, filtering the permissions based on the consistancy of the may_act claim and actor's identity.
+When an actor performs a token exchange using the batch token, the AS applies a downscoping strategy, filtering the permissions based on the consistency of the may_act claim and actor's identity.
 This ensures a convenient authorization experience for the user while strictly enforcing the principle of least privilege across multiple collaborating entities.

 # Conventions and Definitions